Integrative Education at Secondary Level II

 In order to also ensure continuous support of pupils with physical or sensory disabilities in colleges for higher and intermediate vocational education and academic secondary schools (upper cycle), special legal provisions have been established that enable appropriate deviations from the curriculum and extended special instruction.

 - Another example is the HTL (college of engineering) HAK (college of business administration) School Centre at Ungargasse in Vienna, mentioned above.
-There, pupils with physical and sensory disabilities are educated alongside pupils without disabilities.

 - In the Anton Krieger Gasse in Vienna, pupils with hearing difficulties are able to attend the academic secondary school upper cycle, in cooperation with the National Institute for the Deaf.